-Under the ban it is an offence to smoke - or permit others to smoke - in enclosed public places or work premises.
+It is an offence to smoke - or permit others to smoke - in enclosed public places or work premises.
 People will still be allowed to smoke outdoors and in private homes, as well as in certain residential premises such as care homes, army barracks and prisons.